 These bilateral agreements and arrangements are coordinated through the USDA Forest Service, All Hazard and International Fire Support Branch, Fire & Aviation Management Office, in cooperation with the DOI Office of Wildland Fire (OWF).
-The National Interagency Coordination Center (NICC) works with the National Multi-Agency Coordinating Group (NMAC) at the National Interagency Fire Center (NIFC) in Boise, Idaho, to manage resource requests and distribute assistance to fires in the United States and to mobilize resources to support firefighting activities in our Partner Countries or to request resources to respond to fires in the US.
+The National Interagency Coordination Center (NICC) works with NMAC at the National Interagency Fire Center (NIFC) in Boise, Idaho, to manage resource requests and distribute assistance to fires in the United States and to mobilize resources to support firefighting activities in our Partner Countries or to request resources to respond to fires in the US.